-SEB European Equity Small Caps (the "Fund") is an open-ended common fund ("FCP" - "Fonds Commun de Placement") governed by Part I of the Luxembourg Law on Undertakings for Collective Investment of 17 December 2010 as amended (the "Law").
+SEB TrendSystem Renten (the "Fund") is an open-ended common fund ("FCP" - "Fonds Commun de Placement") governed by Part I of the Luxembourg Law on Undertakings for Collective Investment of 17 December 2010, as amended, (the "Law").
 The Fund qualifies as an Undertaking for Collective Investment in Transferable Securities (UCITS).
-The Fund, was set up on 30 April 1999 for an undetermined duration.
-The Management Regulations lastly modified with effect from 25 September 2017, have been published in the Recueil Electronique des Sociétés et Associations (RESA) on 19 October 2017.
-The Fund is registered in Luxembourg at the Luxembourg Register of Commerce under the number K 48.
+The Fund was set up on 3 August 2000 for an undetermined duration.
+The Management Regulations lastly modified with effect from 20 September 2017, have been published in the Recueil Electronique des Sociétés et Associations (RESA) on 2 November 2017.
+The Fund is registered with the RCS under the number K 86.
 The Management Company was established on 19 May 1978 in the form of a Swedish limited liability company (AB).
 The Management Company is authorised by Finansinspektionen for the management of UCITS and for the discretionary management of financial instruments and investment portfolios under the Swedish UCITS Act (SFS 2004:46).
 The Management Company is also authorised as an alternative investment fund manager to manage alternative investment funds under the Swedish AIFM Act (SFS 2013:561).